Functional Memory

 4. Enterprise Customizability

-Amigo's memory architecture is fully customizable for enterprise-specific needs through a comprehensive implementation process that our Forward Deployed Engineers will work with you on.
+Amigo's memory architecture is fully customizable for enterprise-specific needs through a comprehensive implementation process that our Agent Engineers will work with you on.

 1. Critical Function Assessment: Identify functions requiring perfect memory and map critical information types & hierarchy based on your use cases.